Build Check for ServiceNow

 You need to provide a valid API key (token) to connect the Quality Clouds ruleset against which your code will be checked.
 To obtain an API key, contact your Quality Clouds admin.
 If you're an admin, check the Administering API keys article.

-You can find the pipeline in the Docker Hub library, as a generic container, as a Bitbucket one.
+You can invoke Quality Clouds for ServiceNow wrapper located in the Docker Hub library, as a generic container, or as a Bitbucket one.